QubitExplorer/Recommender-System/README.md

 Instead of throwing around random mathematical derivations for recommendation engine or recommender systems, I finally decided to write this example.
 In the beginning, I knew nothing about recommendation engine.
 So, let's take a guess: what are they, how it might work, why do we need them in our daily lives and how we can leverage it for various real life use case.

 To understand this, lets imagine we're in the olden days.
-It's been your dream to buy a **new horse**, since there's no modern cars at the time.
-You have thought about it several days, and decided to buy it.
-But you **do not know which one to buy** and **where to buy it**.
-So, what would you do now ?.
-Well, you did probably ask for a **recommendations or suggestions** from people with experience **(i.e. past data)**, and **who shares similar interest** and you like to gather advise from each one of them.
+We would like to buy a **new horse**, since there's no modern cars at the time.
+But we **do not know which one to buy** and **where to buy it**.
+So, what would we do now ?.
+Well, we would probably ask for a **recommendations or suggestions** from people with experience **(i.e. past data)**, and **who shares similar interest** and would gather advise from each one of them.

 ----------------------------------------------------------------------------------------------------------------
 Lets say, You have three best friends, and all of them were having equal knowledge but totally different varities of interests:

-As a User (Horse Buyer), you personaly like: **Football, Hiking, Climbing, Animal Caretaking and Reading**
+As a User (Horse Buyer), we like: **Football, Hiking, Climbing, Animal Caretaking and Reading**

 Friend A: Enjoys **Football, Hiking, Running, Animal Caretaker and Climbing**

 Friend B: Prefer Singing, Writing and Reading.

-Friend C: Likes Bicycling (It seems that there is no bicycles until 1817, anyway its a story) and Singing.
+Friend C: Likes Bicycling and Singing.

 ----------------------------------------------------------------------------------------------------------------

-Clearly,  **Friend A** has similar interest more similar to you and you would **assign more weightage ** to him/her, right ?.
+Take this as an example, Clearly,  **Friend A** has similar interest more similar to you and you would **assign more weightage ** to him/her, right ?.
 In neural networks it called "weights".

 Now, its just about three friends with eight different interest, which is easier for calculations.
-What would be the case if we have (100 million) 100, 000, 000 friends and all of them were having 50,000 different varities of interesting data points.
+What would be the case if we have 100 million friends and all of them were having 50,000 different varities of interesting data points.
 Well, we may need to invite math experts to perform this set of calculations, or else we need an advanced computers to perform this huge operations.

-Luckily, the invention of Transitors provided the path to highly advanced office tools called "MS Excel" by which we can perform approx 1 million data points i.e 10, 48,576 rows to be precise, by pressing ctrl + down, we can reach there (Technically, csv file can handle more than that, but still it has limitations for modern recommender systems).
+Luckily, the invention of Transitors provided the path to highly advanced office tools called "MS Excel" by which we can perform approx 1 million data points (Technically, csv file can handle more than that, but still it has limitations for modern recommender systems).

 Basically we can use some build in data analysis statistical functions like correlations, cosine similarities to calculate and to identify similar users (below is the basic example).